Singapore’s Civic District celebrates 200 years of history with Light to Night Festival 2019 – Bicentennial Edition.

 Went back to grab a shot of the festive food market while I was visiting i Light Singapore 2019.
 Couldn’t do so on Monday as the market only operates on weekends.

-Very thoughtful touch, I have to say.
+Very thoughtful approach, I have to say.

 Read my other Festive Celebrations in Singapore posts.